netops2devops/netops2devops.github.io/content/posts/cilium-nat64.md

 * Connection #0 to host github.com left intact
 ```

-and Voila!🍾 our Cilium based NAT46x64Gateway is up and running!
+Voila!🍾 our Cilium based NAT46x64Gateway is up and running!